 4.7.4 SUPI and SUCI for 5G-CRG and FN-CRG support

+The SUPI for a FN-CRG subscription shall, based on operator configuration, contain either an IMSI, as described in clause 5.9.2 of TS 23.501 [2], or a GCI (Global Cable identifier defined in clause 4.7.9).

-The SUPI for a 5G-CRG/FN-CRG subscription shall, based on operator configuration, contain either an IMSI, as described in clause 5.9.2 of TS 23.501 [2], or a GCI (Global Cable identifier defined in clause 4.7.9).
-A SUPI containing a GCI takes the form of a NAI where the user part is the GCI and the realm part is an identifier of the operator managing the subscription.Editor's note: The use of non-IMSI based SUPI and associated credentials and authentication method needs to be specified by SA WG3.
+The SUPI for a 5G-CRG subscription shall, based on operator configuration, contain either an IMSI, as described in clause 5.9.2 of TS 23.501 [2], or a GCI (Global Cable identifier defined in clause 4.7.9).

+Only 5G-CRG whose SUPI corresponds to an IMSI may use 3GPP access to connect to 5GC.

+A SUPI containing a GCI takes the form of a NAI where the user part is the GCI and the realm part is an identifier of the operator managing the subscription.

 The SUCI provided by the 5G-CRG to the network contains the concealed SUPI, as described in TS 33.501 [11].